sean6541/op9_fullres_unlocker/README.md

+# **IMPORTANT: DEPRECIATION NOTICE**

+**I have written a new module [https://github.com/sean6541/op9_series_camera_unlocker](https://github.com/sean6541/op9_series_camera_unlocker) that is a huge update to this one.
+It is fully scripted and *should* (no guarantees) work on all versions of OOS and custom ROMS using OOS FW and continue to work with future updates.
+It also unlocks face detection and enables all third-party apps access to the AUX cameras.
+Please see the README for the new module before installing it as it contains important instructions and information.**

 # OnePlus 9 Series Full Resolution Unlocker

 Magisk module that unlocks full resolution (48MP main and 50MP ultrawide) RAW on the OnePlus 9 series.
 Only OxygenOS 13 based ROMs are supported at the moment.
 Will break most third party camera apps save for GCAM.